 2. Marketing Execution

-While senior marketers focus on building comprehensive strategies and developing creative concepts, marketing assistants are often responsible for the crucial execution phase.
+While senior marketers focus on building your go-to-market strategies and developing creative concepts, marketing assistants are often responsible for the crucial execution layer.
+They're doing the work that gets the strategy to the website, blog, and social media sites.

 That might include: